-The table below lists the Selling Stockholders and other information regarding the beneficial ownership of the shares of Common Stock by each of the Selling Stockholders.
-The second column lists the number of shares of Common Stock beneficially owned by the Selling Stockholders, based on its ownership of the shares of Common Stock, the Common Warrants and the Placement Agent Warrants, as of April 4, 2024, assuming exercise of the Common Warrants and Placement Agent Warrants held by the Selling Stockholders on that date, without regard to any limitations on exercises.

-The third column lists the maximum number of shares of Common Stock being offered by this prospectus by the Selling Stockholders.
+The table below lists the Selling Stockholders and provides information regarding their beneficial ownership of shares of Common Stock by each of the Selling Stockholders.
+The second column lists the number of shares of Common Stock beneficially owned by each of the Selling Stockholders, based on its ownership of the shares of Common Stock, the Common Warrants and shares of Common Stock issuable upon exercise of warrants acquired in offerings prior to the transactions described in the section entitled, "The Private Placement," as of April 10, 2025, assuming exercise of the Common Warrants held by the Selling Stockholders on that date, without regard to any limitations on exercises.
+The third column lists the maximum number of shares of Common Stock being offered by this prospectus by the Selling Stockholders, also without regard to any limitations on exercises.

-In accordance with the terms of the Purchase Agreement with the Investor Selling Stockholders and an agreement with WallachBeth, this prospectus generally covers the resale of the maximum number of shares of Common Stock issuable upon exercise of the Common Warrants and the Placement Agent Warrants, determined as if the outstanding Common Warrants and Placement Agent Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, each as of the trading day immediately preceding the applicable date of determination and all subject to adjustment as provided in the registration right agreement, without regard to any limitations on the exercise of the Common Warrants and the Placement Agent Warrants.
+This prospectus generally covers the resale of the maximum number of shares of Common Stock issuable upon exercise of the Common Warrants, determined as if the outstanding Common Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, each as of the trading day immediately preceding the applicable date of determination and all subject to adjustment as provided in the registration right agreement, without regard to any limitations on the exercise of the Common Warrants.
 The fourth and fifth columns assume the sale of all of the shares offered by the Selling Stockholders pursuant to this prospectus.

-Under the terms of the Common Warrants and the Placement Agent Warrants, the Selling Stockholders may not exercise the Common Warrants or the Placement Agent Warrants to the extent such exercise would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of Common Stock that would exceed 4.99%, of our then outstanding Common Stock following such exercise, excluding for purposes of such determination shares of Common Stock issuable upon exercise of such warrants which have not been exercised.
-The number of shares in the second and fourth columns do not reflect this limitation.
+Under the terms of the Common Warrants, the Selling Stockholders may not exercise the Common Warrants to the extent such exercise would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of Common Stock that would exceed 4.99%, of our then outstanding Common Stock following such exercise, excluding for purposes of such determination shares of Common Stock issuable upon exercise of such warrants which have not been exercised.
+The number of shares in the second and third columns do not reflect this limitation.
 The Selling Stockholders may sell all, some or none of their shares in this offering.
 See "Plan of Distribution."

-Name of Selling Stockholders Number of Shares of Common Stock Beneficially Owned Prior to Offering (1) Maximum Number of Shares of Common Stock to be Sold in this Offering Number of Shares of Common Stock Beneficially Owned After Offering Percentage of Shares Beneficially Owned after Offering (1)
+Name of Selling Stockholders Number of Shares of Common Stock Beneficially Owned Prior to Offering (1) Maximum Number of Shares of Common Stock to be Sold in this Offering (1) Number of Shares of Common Stock Beneficially Owned After Offering Percentage of Shares Beneficially Owned after Offering (2) Bigger Capital Fund, LP (3) 996,666 888,334 108,332 District 2 Capital Fund LP (4) 1,034,609 925,833 108,776 L1 Capital Global Opportunities Master Fund (5) 1,676,390 799,999 876,391 3.96% Richard K. Crumly (6) 982,027 312,000 670,027 3.15% Douglas Bantum (7) 107,116 33,797 73,319 Michael Wallach (7) 64,959 19,752 45,207 Kenneth Bantum (7) 22,955 7,242 15,713 Gene McNeil (7) 22,955 7,242 15,713 David Beth (7) 64,959 19,752 45,207

-Ionic Ventures, LLC (1)(2) 533,333 533,333 0

-District 2 Capital Fund LP (1)(3) 533,333 266,667 382,738 2.89%

-Bigger Capital Fund, LP (1)(4) 533,333 266,667 382,738 2.89%

-L1 Capital Global Opportunities Master Fund (1)(5) 533,333 533,333 0

-Douglas Bantum (6)(7) 30,467 12,320 18,147

-Michael Wallach (6)(8) 20,162 7,200 12,962

-Kenneth Bantum (6)(9) 6,529 2,640 3,889

-Gene McNeil (6)(10) 6,529 2,640 3,889

-David Beth (6)(11) 20,162 7,200 12,962

-^{} Ownership of less than 1%.

-- (1) The Common Warrants are subject to a beneficial ownership limitation of 4.99%, which in each case restricts the Investor Selling Stockholders from exercising that portion of the warrants that would result in the Investor Selling Stockholders and its affiliates owning, after exercise, a number of shares of Common Stock in excess of the beneficial ownership limitation.
-The number of shares set forth in the above table does not reflect the application of this limitation. - (2) Consists of Common Warrants to purchase 533,333 shares of Common Stock.
-Brendan O'Neil and Keith Coulston are the managers of Ionic Ventures, LLC and in such capacity have joint voting and dispositive power over shares held by Ionic Ventures, LLC.
-Mr. O'Neil and Mr. Coulston each disclaim beneficial ownership of the reported securities except to the extent of their pecuniary interest therein.
-Ionic Ventures, LLC is not a licensed broker dealer or an affiliate of a licensed broker dealer.
-The business address of Ionic Ventures, LLC is 3053 Fillmore Street, Ste.
-256, San Francisco, CA 94123.
+- Ownership of less than 1%. - (1) The Common Warrants are subject to a beneficial ownership limitation of 4.99%, which in each case restricts the Selling Stockholders from exercising that portion of the warrants that would result in the Selling Stockholders and its affiliates owning, after exercise, a number of shares of Common Stock in excess of the beneficial ownership limitation.
+The number of shares set forth in the above table does not reflect the application of this limitation.